Veeps-Hosting/puppet-rsnapshot/README.md

 This class has 1 required parameter- the backup `server`, which should be an fqdn, and an optional parameter for an array of `directories` to back up.
-Additional options, such as retain rules or cronjob times, can be overridden as needed.
+Additional options, such as retain rules can be overridden as needed.

 When the retain values are set to zero, no cron entry for that specific period is created.